w3f/research/docs/Polkadot/protocols/index.md

 import DocCardList from '@theme/DocCardList';

-This chapter goes into full detail about each of the subprotocols that make up Polkadot.
-It focuses largely on end-to-end mechanics and the properties relevant at this layer; for point-to-point mechanics see `networking`.
+In this section we provide a detailed description of the subprotocols that comprise Polkadot.
+We focus largely on end-to-end mechanics and the properties relevant at this layer; for point-to-point mechanics see `networking`.

 <DocCardList />